MHasenmaier/optimizer/src/website/README.md

 # Pages

+## landing page

+the userflow starts with this page. click the button or the picture to get access to the overview page.

 ## overview

-this page is both landingpage and overviewpage. the user can navigate from this page to:
+this page is the overviewpage. the user can navigate from this page to:

 - archiv